 The solar panels will charge the batteries no matter where your RV is parked.
 If you are out hiking, or shopping at Walmart, or taking a nap inside, the batteries will be getting charged all day long.
-If you are at an RV park or marina with metered electricity, save a few dollars and don’t plug in!!
+If you are at an RV park or marina with metered electricity, you can save a few dollars by not plugging in!!

 If you park under a tree, and the panels are shaded, you will get dramatically less power from the sun.
 A tiny bit of shade results in a huge decrease in how much the charge the batteries can get.
 We always park in full sun.